Administration

 Mark Hauser

-Director, Latin American & Caribbean Studies Program
+Director of Graduate Studies, Latin American & Caribbean Studies Program

 Mark Hauser is Professor in the Department of Anthropology.
 He is an historical archaeologist who specializes in materiality, slavery and inequality.
 These key themes intersect in the seventeenth, eighteenth and nineteenth centuries Atlantic and Indian Oceans and form a foundation on his research on the African Diaspora and Colonial Contexts.
 His research uses slavery’s archaeological record to map alternative geographies of the 18th and 19th-century world.
 His first book An Archaeology of Black Markets (Florida 2008), maps the informal economies of enslaved people in Jamaica through the utilitarian pottery they made and with which they furnished their houses to trace the cultural and political registers of their everyday lives.
 His most recent book, Mapping water in Dominica (Washington 2021) examines the archaeological record of water, its management, and everyday uses during the island’s short lived ‘sugar revolution,’ to map the ecological legacies of colonialism and slavery in the Caribbean.
 His current research on the labor histories and social lives of two communities in the Caribbean and South India, explores a ‘prehistory’ of the global south by mapping the movement of people, objects, and ideas between two oceans.
 You can reach Mark at: mark-hauser@northwestern.edu